kratun/exercise-repo/README.md

 # exercise-repo
 Repo made for exercise
-This will make conflict...
+I will try to make conflict...
-Is not it?